vishnupanjala005-netizen/Military-rf-encryption-system/README.md

-# Secure RF Communication System using Encryption (Arduino)
+# Secure RF Communication System with Basic Encryption for Defense Applications

 RF-based wireless encryption and decryption system for secure data transmission using Arduino UNO and RF modules.